 Have you ever had an FSAVC with Scottish Amicable?

-You could be owed £1,000s in compensation if Scottish Amicable mis-sold your FSAVC.
+You could be owed £1,000s in Scottish Amicable FSAVC compensation if you were mis-sold.

-Many people have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Scottish Amicable; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were told by Scottish Amicable that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Scottish Amicable; customers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were advised by Scottish Amicable that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Scottish Amicable start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

-- Scottish Amicable may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- Scottish Amicable may not have made their consumers aware that their FSAVC will not be contributed by their employer.

-- Scottish Amicable may not have made their customers aware that they would be choosing the funds for the FSAVC.
+- Scottish Amicable may not have made their consumers aware that they would be choosing the funds for the FSAVC.

-- Scottish Amicable may not have made their customers aware about the chance of purchasing "Added Years".
+- Scottish Amicable may not have made their consumers aware about the chance of purchasing "Added Years".

 - Scottish Amicable may not have made their customers aware that any fees & charges that their FSAVC incurred.

 - I didn't ask Scottish Amicable to set-up my FSAVC.